fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2025/cs424-fall-2025-syllabus.md

 #### AI & Academic Integrity
 ***Can I copy code or text from ChatGPT and submit it as my own?***
-No. That’s plagiarism.
+No. That's plagiarism.
 You have to understand and explain everything.

 ***The AI gave me the wrong answer.
 Can I get points back?***
 No.